, ,

 Our 17-day itinerary in style

 After all these general considerations when making a travel plan for a Taiwan trip, now to our actual itinerary.
 While we were on route during 17 days, you can shorten the trip to two weeks without any problems.
 We wanted our journey to be predominantly nature-focused yet with the one or other urban stay.
-As we like to travel in style, our aim was staying in luxury hotels and dining in gourmet (Michelin) restaurants.
+As we like to travel in style, our aim was staying in luxury hotels (my 3 hotel highlights) and dining in gourmet (Michelin) restaurants.
 And this is not always possible in Taiwan, as outlined.
 In terms of means of transport, we had opted for a rental car.
 This because it seemed more convenient to reach all the places we wanted to go.

 So, we began in Taipei before heading to the Taroko Gorge in the northeast close to Hualien.
 We also made a day trip along the east coast going a bit further south from this seaside town.
 Then we went to the country’s center, to Sun Moon Lake.
 From here, we explored the wider Alishan region in another day trip too.
 After that, we drove in the south, the Kenting National Park, before heading back north.
 This time we traveled along the west coast.
 Our only stop here was in Kaohsiung, from where we also visited the old city of Tainan.
 Our last stop was Taipei again, where we had chosen its northernmost district of Beitou as our base.
 We used it to discover Taiwan’s north as well.